comunica/Article-ISWC2018-Resource/content/related-work.md

 but for the sake of completeness, we also mention works _with_ a coupled store.

 Most of the existing SPARQL engines are coupled with an internal store.
-This can either be native a RDF store, such as for [AllegroGraph](cite:cites allegrograph) or [Blazegraph](cite:cites blazegraph), or a non-RDF store can be used, such as for [Virtuoso](cite:cites virtuoso) that is a Object-Relational Database Management System and evaluates SPARQL queries by translating them into SQL.
+This can either be a native RDF store, such as for [AllegroGraph](cite:cites allegrograph) or [Blazegraph](cite:cites blazegraph), or a non-RDF store can be used, such as for [Virtuoso](cite:cites virtuoso) that is a Object-Relational Database Management System and evaluates SPARQL queries by translating them into SQL.

 The [Triple Pattern Fragments client](cite:cites ldf) is a client-side SPARQL engine that is decoupled from an RDF store.
-It is able to retrieve data over HTTP from TPF entrypoints using triple patterns.
+It is able to retrieve data over HTTP from TPF entrypoints using triple pattern queries.
-But it can not directly interact with other types of datasources.
+It can however not directly interact with other types of datasources.
 Furthermore, the TPF client is built for the Web, as it can run in any JavaScript environment, such as the browser.

 [Jena](cite:cites jena), [RDFLib](cite:cites rdflib), [rdflib.js](cite:cites rdflibjs) and [rdfstore-js](cite:cites rdfstorejs)